 - Many more boys than girls wet their beds

 - Bedwetting runs in families

 - Most children who wet the bed do not have emotional problems

 Continued bedwetting beyond the age of three or four rarely signals a kidney or bladder problem.
 The child’s pediatrician or family doctor can help rule out medical causes such as infection.
 Bedwetting may sometimes be related to a sleep disorder.
+Sometimes medications a child is taking can change how deeply they sleep and lead to bedwetting.
 In most cases, the child's bladder control might be slower to develop.
 Bedwetting may also be the result of the child's tensions and emotions that require attention.

-- There are many emotional reasons for bedwetting.
+There are emotional reasons for bedwetting.
 For example, when a young child begins bedwetting after several months or years of dryness during the night, this may reflect new fears or insecurities.
-Often, this may follow changes or events which make the child feel insecure, such as: moving to a new home, parents divorce, losing a family member or loved one, or the arrival of a new baby or child in the home.
+Often, this may follow changes or events which make the child feel insecure, such as: moving to a new home, parents’ divorce, losing a family member or loved one, being the victim or bullying or trauma, or the arrival of a new baby or child in the home.